omenius/epub2mp3/README.md

   -v, --verbose         increase output verbosity (default: False)
 ```

-## socket_stream.py
+## stream/socket_service.py
-Listens to /tmp/say_socket for text and streams speech to sound device almost instantly.
+Listens to /tmp/say_socket for text and streams it as speech to sound device almost instantly.
 Works with UNIX only.

 This is not a part of epub2mp3 program, but a standalone service.
 Send text to socket using ```python send_socket.py "hello"``` or preferably with something like socat or netcat.
-You can for example pipe your text selection to the speech service.
+You can for example makea a shortcut that pipes your text selection to the speech service.
 Using i3 wm, you could do it like this:
 ```bash
 bindsym $mod+y exec xsel | socat -u - UNIX-CONNECT:/tmp/say_socket
 bindsym $mod+Shift+y exec echo -n "!Stop" | socat -u - UNIX-CONNECT:/tmp/say_socket